SuperOfficeDocs/superoffice-docs/docs/database/tables/externalevent.md

 ---
-uid: table-externalevent
+uid: table-ExternalEvent
-title: externalevent table
+title: ExternalEvent table
 description: The definition of projects as events in Audience (or other Collaborative apps) so.generated: true
 keywords:
   - "database"
   - "ExternalEvent"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# externalevent Table (233)
+# ExternalEvent Table (233)

 ## Fields